atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 I
 9
-— • 4 *
+--• 4 *
 t
 The Journey, TO London.
 225
 longer than she first intended, : to the no
 \
-small dshght of .her fon, who, not choosing cards,, sat chatting with the girls — Tom with fanny,.
+small dshght of .her fon, who, not choosing cards,, sat chatting with the girls --Tom with fanny,.
 George with Maria, and some of the other females whorn Shiith had introduced, and who -, strove to engage his. attention..
 Ir *
 Lady Lumley,. on • her taking, leave, very obligingly told Mrs..
 Selby, that she expected to see her and her: daughters in berkleyrsquare.
 The miss lum leys, finding their mother, in So civil .a Tuimour,, followed, her example : they meant, indeed,. as little, by what they said as she did;, but their, united civili -- ties, threw she selby farpily into very, fiigh spirits ■ -